mmohades/VenmoApiDocumentation/README.md

 ### Two-Factor, Get Access Token

-Loggin using your one-time password that received by text.
+Login using your one-time password that received by text.

 `POST` `/oauth/access_token?client_id=1`